Are Potatoes Gluten Free?

-When adopting a gluten free diet, it can become confusing to understand which foods contain gluten.
+When adopting a gluten free diet, it can become confusing to understand which foods contain gluten and which are safe to eat.
 In particular, starchy carbohydrate foods tend to draw a lot of skepticism.
 One food in particular that comes into question is potatoes.
-But like most foods, the answer isn’t so simple.
-In this article, we’ll be tackling the following questions:
+Are potatoes gluten free?
+As with most foods, the answer isn’t a simple yes or no. In this article, we’ll be tackling the following questions:

 What Is Gluten and What is Celiac Disease?

-But first, a refresher on gluten and celiac disease to provide some context to our conversation.
+Before we dive in and determine whether or not potatoes have gluten, let’s explore what gluten and celiac disease are to provide some context to our conversation.
 Celiac disease is an autoimmune condition in which your immune system perceives gluten as an invader.
 This causes your body to launch an immune response that causes inflammation and damage to the intestines.

 Those who have celiac disease need to avoid gluten, a type of protein found in wheat, rye, barley, and other grains.
 If you think you have gluten intolerance, take our sensitivity test!

-• Cross contamination can happen in instances as little as boiling potatoes in the same water that a gluten-based pasta was boiled in.
+- Cross contamination can happen in instances as little as boiling potatoes in the same water that a gluten-based pasta was boiled in.
 Similarly, french fries can be fried in the same oil as breaded chicken (of course, deep fried foods are problematic for other reasons anyway!)
-Be sure to ask very specific questions around cross contamination of any restaurant that prepares your food.
+Be sure to ask very specific questions about cross contamination in any restaurant that prepares your food.

 Potential Potato Pitfalls